NicoleAbuhakmeh/blog/_posts/2019-10-01-Hogwarts-Orlando-October.md

 ---
 layout: post
 title: "Hogwarts!
 Here I come!"
-subtitle: "Orlando in October"
+subtitle: "Visiting Orlando in October"
 bigimg: /img/Hogwarts.png
 ---

-# Orlando in October
+# “Yer a wizard Harry.”

 Over the summer I found myself deep into a Harry Potter marathon and wanderlusting a trip to the Hogswarts.
 The closest I can get to a letter to Hogwarts is visiting Hogsmeade at Universal in Orlando.
 Sadly, we won't get to take the train from 9 3/4 platform to get there.
 We'll be flying [Allegiant](https://allegiantair.com) non-stop from Harrisburg, Pennsylvania to Sanford, Florida. 😀